brownsarahm/instructor-training/_episodes/09-eia.md

 ## Equity versus Equality
 We can monitor our own use of stereotypes, but the experiences that people have before and after our workshop are beyond our control.
-Because these experiences are unequal, including historical and present-day differences in access to resources, mentorship, and other avenues towards career success, we aim to make Carpentries programs *equitable*.
-This means that, rather than offering the same access and experience to all, we aim to use our programs to actively counter-balance unequal opportunities that have led to disproportionate representation of certain groups in data-centric careers.
+We aim to make Carpentries programs *equitable* because our learners experiences beyond our workshops are unequal, including historical and present-day differences in access to resources, mentorship, and other avenues towards career success.
+This means that we aim to use our programs to actively counter-balance unequal opportunities that have led to disproportionate representation of certain groups in data-centric careers, rather than offering the same access and experience to all.

-If you host a workshop, we encourage you to consider means of reaching out to historically under-represented groups in your community who may be interested in attending.
+If you host a workshop, we encourage you to consider means of reaching out to historically under-represented groups in your community who may be interested in attending and extending an explicit invitation.

 ## Inclusive Practices in a Carpentries Workshop